lijma/fdesign/README.md

 On the first design interaction without an fdesign project, the installed Agent asks for the target platform before generating artifacts:

-- **Web** — whether responsive behavior is required and which widths to review.
+- **Web** — whether responsive behavior is required and which widths to review. fdesign produces responsive journey HTML and lets you inspect it in phone, tablet, and desktop preview frames.
 - **Mobile** — iOS, Android, both, or another device target; then a design direction: `neutral-brand`, `platform-native`, or a named custom system.
+The Agent models navigation stacks, back/dismiss behavior, overlays, touch-first controls, safe areas, and phone-oriented screen layouts.

 `platform-native` resolves a single iOS target to Apple-native/SwiftUI conventions and a single Android target to Google Material 3.
 For a shared iOS-and-Android prototype, `neutral-brand` derives a consistent UI from the product's design tokens; native output uses separate variants rather than mixing both platforms in one screen.
 Mobile pages remain ordinary responsive HTML, while fdesign preview supplies the phone/tablet/desktop device frame.

 The platform design guidance follows [Apple Human Interface Guidelines](https://developer.apple.com/design/human-interface-guidelines/) and [Material 3](https://developer.android.com/develop/ui/compose/designsystems/material3).

+### Web support

+Web projects can opt into responsive design during discovery.
+The Agent records that decision in the PRD, designs for the agreed breakpoints, and reviews the same journey in fdesign's phone, tablet, and desktop frames.
+The generated page remains normal HTML/CSS, so it can be handed off without an artificial device shell embedded in the page.

+### Mobile support

+Mobile projects can target iOS, Android, or both:

+- **iOS native** — Apple HIG and SwiftUI-aligned navigation, tabs, sheets, and action patterns.
+- **Android native** — Material 3 components, navigation, dialogs, and bottom sheets.
+- **Neutral brand** — a shared token-driven language for cross-platform products, without blending recognizably iOS and Android patterns on one screen.

+The preview shell provides device framing; generated journey pages stay focused on real app UI and work as responsive HTML.

-### Prototype localization
+### Prototype localization (i18n)

-Before a localized prototype is created, fdesign asks for a source language and the supported language set.
+For a new project, fdesign confirms platform and core product requirements, then asks whether localization is needed before project and PRD creation.
+When enabled, it records a source language and supported language set.
+Preview supplies the default language selector; fdesign does not add a product-level language setting unless you explicitly request one.

 Initialize and manage catalogs through the CLI rather than by manually creating files:

 ```bash
 fdesign locale init --source en